 Six pre-set relations are available in ATLAS.ti.
 These standard relations can be substituted, modified, or supplemented by user-defined relations.

 Link vs. Relation

-It is important to understand the difference between a relation, and the link itself: There is only one "is part of" relation, but potentially many links that can use it.
+It is important to understand the difference between a relation (or a link type), and the link itself: There is only one "is part of" relation, but potentially many links that can use it.